oddstream/gosol/README.md

 ![Screenshot](https://github.com/oddstream/gosol/blob/7152668f4b5053a1d438981e9d4564624616da6a/screenshots/Simple%20Simon.png)

 It's tested on Linux, Windows and in a web browser.
-You should be able to run it on Linux or Windows by cloning this repo and then `go run .` in the cloned directory.
+If you have go installed, you should be able to run it on Linux or Windows by cloning this repo and then `go run .` in the cloned directory.
+Or, install it using `go install github.com/oddstream/gosol@latest`.

 There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html) (sorry about the large initial download).

 It's created because I *have* to write software, and for my own personal enjoyment.
 It's skewed toward puzzle-type games, because they're the ones I mostly play.
 It's definitely not for profit and will never contain ads.